 - 2.1 Restrictions on residual waste continue to play a major role.
-The three bag limit positively impacts recycling participation at the kerbside; converting three HWRCs to recyclable only and the policy of no recyclable items in the non-recyclable skip significantly improved recycling performance at HWRCs. - 2.2 The Council continues to look at options to get more recycling out of non-recyclable waste.
-Last year we managed to source a re-processor which could recycle nappies.
-Whilst it's not financially viable to roll out nappy collections at the kerbside we have added nappy recycling stations at the HWRCs, and are separately collecting exemptions due to nappies and from some nurseries. - 2.3 An on-going advertising and communications plan is in place together with a range of initiatives to encourage more participation in the extensive kerbside collection services that are provided.
-This will have medium and long term benefits by changing attitudes towards recycling for those who do not yet participate. - 2.4 The Council entered into a long-term regional food waste treatment contract. - 2.5 Commercial waste customers have increased their level of recycling, particularly food waste, and work to increase this further is on-going.

-- 2.6 Rubble collection facilities continue to make a contribution to our overall recycling figures. - 2.7 The permit scheme for vans continues to contribute to restricting the levels of Commercial waste being presented at the sites. - 2.8 The Reuse Shop continues to generate more throughput and provides essential household items for low income families.
+The three bag limit positively impacts recycling participation at the kerbside; converting three HWRCs to recyclable only and the policy of no recyclable items in the non-recyclable skip significantly improved recycling performance at HWRCs. - 2.2 The introduction of the Keep it Out Campaign replicated the HWRC prohibition of recyclables from residual waste containers, but at the kerbside, and resulted in a significant reduction in residual waste tonnages. - 2.3 The Council continues to look at options to get more recycling out of non-recyclable waste.
+We are working with Welsh Government to secure a national Absorbent Hygiene Products recycling facility and, if successful, roll out AHP separate collections. - 2.4 An on-going advertising and communications plan is in place together with a range of initiatives to encourage more participation in the extensive kerbside collection services that are provided.
+This will have medium and long term benefits by changing attitudes towards recycling for those who do not yet participate. - 2.5 Commercial waste customers have increased their level of recycling, particularly food waste, and work to increase this further is on-going.
+The Welsh Government is currently consulting on the introduction of compulsory separate collection of recyclables for commercial waste, which could have a significant impact on the marketplace. - 2.6 The Reuse Shop continues to generate more throughput and provides essential household items for low income families. - 2.7 A clean up of our household plastics collections has increased the value of the material, and made its disposal far more robust, particularly important for disposal within the UK.
+This helps to protect our recycling performance.